fcoomans/HTB-machines/Cypher/README.md

 ]
 ```

-The `url` parameter from the `custom.getUrlStatusCode` procedure is not sanitized and can be used for command-injection.
+The `url` parameter from the `custom.getUrlStatusCode` procedure is not sanitized and can be used for command injection.

 ![](images/Pasted%20image%2020250716194000.png)

 ### 🧪 Exploitation

-To test this I send the payload `;id` as the URL to be checked.
+To test this, I sent the payload `;id` as the URL parameter value.

 ```cypher
 CALL custom.getUrlStatusCode(';id')